Amalfi (city)

 The entire old town of Amalfi is a tourist attraction.
 The narrow lanes, partly built steeply on the slope, impress the many tourists in Amalfi.
 Today the whole region lives from tourism.
 For many centuries Amalfi has been the most important place on the Amalfi coast, the city between Salerno and Sorrento.

-Tip: There are great bus tours to the Amalfi Coast, from Rome, Naples and other places.
+Tip: There are great bus tours to the Amalfi Coast from Rome, Naples and other places.
 It good overview of day trips by bus to the beautiful Amalfi Coast can be found on this link.

 Approach Amalfi